List of NFL annual punting yards leaders: Yards per punt leaders

 Sammy Baugh was a 5-time league leader in yards per punt, which is still the most in NFL history, with only one other player ever reaching four seasons leading in yards per punt.
 His record for yards per punt for a season of 51.4 lasted 82 years.

 In 1963, Yale Lary became the second player to lead the league yards per punt for a third time.

 Ryan Stonehouse set the single-season record for yards per punt in 2022 and is the most recent yards per punt leader.

+Blake Gillikin (pictured) along with Daniel Whelan are the two most recent punters to led the league in yards per punt.

 The following is the season-by-season listing: